-- August 2004 to present: Associate Professor of English and Comparative Literature, University of Maryland. - May July 2011: Visiting Professor, American Studies, University of Tuebingen. - August 2006 to August 2007: Associate Visiting Professor, Department of English and Department of Spanish and Portuguese, New York University - June 2006 to July 2006: Visiting Associate Professor, Department of American Studies, Johannes Gutenberg University, Mainz, Germany. - August 1998- August 2004: Assistant Professor of English, University of Maryland. - August 1997- August 1998: Assistant Professor of English, Yale University. - 1992-1996 Graduate Instructor, Michigan State University, Department of English, Department of American Thought and Language, Department of Integrative Studies in Arts and Humanities.
+- August 2019 to present: Professor of English and Comparative Literature, University of Maryland. - August 2004 to August 2019: Associate Professor of English and Comparative Literature, University of Maryland. - May July 2011: Visiting Professor, American Studies, University of Tuebingen. - August 2006 to August 2007: Associate Visiting Professor, Department of English and Department of Spanish and Portuguese, New York University - June 2006 to July 2006: Visiting Associate Professor, Department of American Studies, Johannes Gutenberg University, Mainz, Germany. - August 1998- August 2004: Assistant Professor of English, University of Maryland. - August 1997- August 1998: Assistant Professor of English, Yale University. - 1992-1996 Graduate Instructor, Michigan State University, Department of English, Department of American Thought and Language, Department of Integrative Studies in Arts and Humanities.